Arvanaghi/CheckPlease/README.md

 This repository is for defenders to harden their sandboxes and AV tools, malware researchers to discover new techniques, and red teamers to get serious about their payloadds.

-I want you to **contribute** to this repository to make it truly comprehensive.
-If your implementation works, I will merge your modules into this repository within **one day**.

 ## Adding to your code

 Take the checks in the repository and add them to your own custom code.
 Add the checks you want into nested `if` statements.
 You can, and should, chain more than one together.
 If the system passes all your checks, your payload will execute.